* There are significant savings in legal costs by avoiding the litigation route;

 Claudine has a success rate of over 80% and has been known to settle the ‘unsettleable’*.

-Ms Kasselis offers mediations in Brisbane, Sydney, Melbourne and over the phone.
+Ms Kasselis offers mediations in Brisbane, Sunshine Coast, Sydney, Melbourne and over the phone.

 It is imperative that both parties feel comfortable with their chosen mediator.
 To gain parties’ trust and confidence, the rapport must be genuine and therefore a mediator must lead from an honest heart.
 Parties need to feel that they can trust a mediator to be fair and believe that the mediator can grapple with changing issues that arise during negotiations.